-Andrew is an intellectual property associate in the New York office of Kirkland & Ellis LLP.
+Andrew is an intellectual property associate in the Chicago office of Kirkland & Ellis LLP.
 Andrew focuses his practice on patent litigation in U.S. Federal Courts and at the International Trade Commission.
 He has represented clients in cases involving various industries and technologies, including biotechnology, medical devices, telecommunications systems, wireless communications, smart phones, automotive systems, and trucking fleet management.
 He has experience in many aspects of patent litigation, including drafting and responding to pleadings and motions, arguing claim construction, drafting and responding to patent contentions, conducting document, written, and expert discovery, taking and defending depositions, and conducting legal research on a variety of topics.

 Andrew’s practice also includes pro bono representation, including in matters involving clemency, asylum, and trademark issues.

 "Get All Your Dockets In A Row: Everything You Ever Wanted To Know About Patent Venues,” Penn Law, Philadelphia, PA, October 26, 2016

 - 2017, New York